PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Kongregate Authentication.md

 ![](img/AuthKon/2.png)

 *3.* Next, you need to upload your game.
-For the sake of this tutorial, you can download a test game from here:
+For the sake of this tutorial, you can download a test game from [here](http://repo.gamesparks.net.s3.amazonaws.com/docs/tutorial-assets/kongregate.zip).

 The only thing that this test game does is provide you with the credentials necessary for making a connect request.
 Here's a sample configuration for the game: